tylertitsworth/5th-age-srd/Classes/Barbarian.md

 ## Adventurer Talents

 Choose three of the following adventurer-tier class talents.
-You also get an additional barbarian class talent at 5th level and again at 8th level.
+You also get an additional barbarian class talent at champion and epic tier.

 ### Barbaric Cleave